The two-dimensional one-component plasma is hyperuniform: Effect of localized translations: Proof of Proposition

 This is consistent with \cite[(A.31)]{serfaty2020gaussian}, the improvement being that we have no contribution of the form $|\psi|_{L^{\infty}} |\psi|_{C^2}$ in the second order term thanks to the fact that $\Phi$ is measure-preserving.
 Let us also note that although $\Phi$ is measure-preserving, we may not have $\dive \psi = 0$, however it is true that $\dive \psi = \O\left(|\psi|_{1,\star}^2\right)$ pointwise and thus the $- \dive \psi$ term appearing in \cite[(A.32)]{serfaty2020gaussian} can be absorbed in our second order correction as in \eqref{analysis_main}.
 Arguing as in \eqref{first_example_psiPsi} we may re-write the error term in \eqref{analysis_main} and get:

-In this step we see how the $H^1$ norm of $\psi$ appears as a second-order contribution to the energy change, and since by construction we have $\int |\psi|_{\1, \star}^2 = \O(\epsilon)$ we may indeed hope (if $\Main$ is indeed the “main” term) to have a \emph{small} energy cost.
+We thus see how the $H^1$ norm of $\psi$ appears as a second-order contribution to the energy change, and since by construction we have $\int |\psi|_{\1, \star}^2 = \O(\epsilon)$ we may indeed hope (if $\Main$ is indeed the “main” term) to have a \emph{small} energy cost.